oetjensa/so-bgc-carbon/README.md

-# "An improved model of particle attenuation reduces estimates of Southern Ocean carbon transfer efficiency"
+# An improved model of particle attenuation reduces estimates of Southern Ocean carbon transfer efficiency
 Code for the analysis and figure production of the paper:
 (submitted to \textit{communications earth & envrionment})

-## Part 1: Data processing
+## 1: Data processing

 **BGC-Argo floats**
 - Data download using the Matlab OneArgo toolbox (https://github.com/NOAA-PMEL/OneArgo-Mat)